Ceasar/ceasar.github.com/posts/joycons.md

 - 8BitDo's SN30 Pro controller is a cheaper, more portable, alternative to the Nintendo Switch Pro Controller, but it lacks some of Nintendo's proprietary features such as HD Rumble and Amiibo scanning (which may not matter to you).
 There are also reports of some issues which connectivity that the Nintendo Switch Pro Controller might not have.
 However, if you are looking to buy a new 8BitDo controller, it is probably worth waiting for the SN30 Pro+, which ships August 7, 2019.
 The Pro+ is only $5 more than the Pro, but includes many new nice-to-have features.

 - If you want something super portable at the cost of ergonomics, the N30 Pro 2 looks the most interesting.
-The N30 Pro 2 is fraction, perhaps 1/3, of the size of a standard GameCube controller.
+The N30 Pro 2 is a fraction, perhaps 1/3, of the size of a standard GameCube controller.

   ![GameCube controller (top) vs. N30 Pro 2 (bottom)](https://www.lootpots.com/wp-content/uploads/2019/02/n30pro-gc-666x374.jpg)

 - For people who care about good D-pads, I haven't found any recommendations.
-Both Nintendo controllers have serious issues, and the 8BitDo controllers, despite seeming to market themselves as really caring about retro gamers, somehow failed to make a good controller with a D-Pad people like.
+Both Nintendo controllers have serious issues, and 8BitDo, despite seeming to market themselves as really caring about retro gamers, somehow failed to make a Pro controller with a D-Pad people like.
 I'm curious to hear what people actually use, or if everyone just mods their controllers.

 Other comments: